 Euro Skull Mounts for Sale - Pronghorn Antelope

-Beautiful European Pronghorn skull mount on a nicely finished double layer wooden plaque.
-Horns on this mount measure 9" long.
+Big, beautiful European Pronghorn skull mount on a nicely finished wooden plaque.
+Extra large horns.
 This euro mount is rated with the quality of "Excellent".
 The perfect decor piece for the home, lodge or trophy room.